Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 ```
  ------

+ **Note:** Please check the known issue about the workaround for 2021.1 version ES1 platform.
 ## 7 Basic Requirement of Platform
 For platform which will integrate DPUCVDX8G, the basic requirements are listed as below:
 - One 'CIPS' IP.